 The steps of this measurement operation are shown in Figure 3 below.
 From a given image (a) a region of interest (ROI) around the area of the splitter edge is extracted (b).
-In a next step the colour space of the image is mapped to gray values (c).
+In a next step the colour space of the image is mapped to grey values (c).
 With the application of a binary thresholding operation (d) the top of the splitter edge gets visible in white.
-In order to measure the splitter width, the width of the white band can be extracted at any position.
-Finally reference lines at the location of the initial width of the splitter edge can be added in order to visually support the erosion quantification (e, f).
+To measure the splitter width, the width of the white band can be extracted at any position.
+Finally reference lines at the location of the initial width of the splitter edge can be added to visually support the erosion quantification (e, f).